IBM/monitoring_ui/README.md

 <img src="https://i.imgur.com/5ZRGcux.png" width="450" height="350" style="margin-left: auto; margin-right: auto;">
 </p>
 </br>

 The certificate will need to be manually uploaded to one of the blockchain peers via the blockchain network monitor.
-A "[peer](http://hyperledger-fabric.readthedocs.io/en/release-1.1/peers/peers.html)" is a member of a blockchain network that's responsible for hosting copies of the ledger and chaincode.
+A [peer](http://hyperledger-fabric.readthedocs.io/en/release-1.1/peers/peers.html) is a member of a blockchain network responsible for hosting copies of the ledger and chaincode.
 These are the primary interaction endpoint for both administrators and members with limited access.
 For a client to carry out administrative requests, they must have a PEM certificate that has been uploaded to the peer.
 The chaincode operations will not work until this step has been completed.

 This can be done by going back to the IBM Cloud dashboard, selecting your provisioned Blockchain service, and accessing the blockchain network monitor by clicking "Enter Monitor"
 <p align="center">